By Ashley Elzerman, DVM, DACVB

 - Keep the leash loose between your hands as well as the portion connected to the patient.

 - Keep the hand closest to the patient near your hip.

-- Aim for a pace of 125-135 bpm.
+- Aim for a pace of 125-135 steps per minute (a brisk walk pace).
 This provides the dog with clear direction.

-- When walking, our feet move at an even pace.
-When we turn, we want our feet to continue to move but in place.
+- When walking, move your feet at an even pace.
+When turning, keep your feet moving in place.

-- Depending on the situation and the personality and emotional state of our dog, we can either do a T-turn or a U-turn.
+- Depending on the situation and the personality and emotional state of the dog, either do a T-turn or a U-turn.

 - In a T-turn, the dog is going to walk on the outside of the turn.

 - This is best for patients who tend to walk ahead of you.

 - Think of the mantra: left, right, left, right, T (with the left foot), T (with the right foot), left, right, left, right